Vortecsmaster/EA_BuidlNOW_Crowdfunding/crowdfunding_v01/protocol-design_v01.md

 - UTxO with Support Value + Tx fees.

 Outputs:
-- UTxO with Crowdfunding Campaign Information
+- UTxO with Crowdfunding updated Campaign Information
 - UTxO with Support Value and corresponding datum for support UTxO

 Conditions: